urakesh661/port-checker/README.md

 # port-checker
 Script for checking connection to ports using nc.

-The script checks for open ports on the provided list of host names.By default the script chekcs for ports 22,80,443.
+The script checks for open ports on the provided list of host names.By default the script checks for ports 22,80,443.
 A specific port number or a range of port numbers can also be provided.

 Usage: